phylum-dev/cli/doc_templates/README.md

 Some placeholders are available to templates, these will be replaced automatically with their values during documentation generation.

-These placeholers are currently supported:
+These placeholders are currently supported:

 | Name             | Description                                                                            |
 | ---------------- | -------------------------------------------------------------------------------------- |